 What you can’t control, even though you might want to!

 Take a moment to acknowledge the many areas in your life you have control.
 Now, focus on your day.
 Are you focusing your energy and time on the things you have control over or are you using energy and time on things you can’t control?

 You want to focus on things you can control (your responses/behaviors) and influence (what you offer to eat, creating nurturing routines).

 In parenting this might look like:

-Once you are able to focus your energy to what you can control, it’s time for the final step.
-(Cue a really cold princess song here).
+Once you are able to focus your energy to what you can control and influence, it’s time for the final step.
+(Cue a really chilly princess song here).
 Sometimes people will call this picking your battles.
 I prefer to consider it acknowledging your power and staying in your circle.